 • Capitalizing on engagement with communities to advance faculty scholarship (publications, presentations, etc.), academic rewards, or external funding opportunities

 • Assessing student learning outcomes from engaged teaching, research, or service activities.

-Featured in the symposium will be special-guest speaker, Dr. KerryAnn O'Meara, Professor of Higher Education and Director of the ADVANCE Program at the University of Maryland.
+Featured in the symposium was special-guest speaker, Dr. KerryAnn O'Meara, Professor of Higher Education and Director of the ADVANCE Program at the University of Maryland.
 Dr. O'Meara is a national expert on faculty careers, academic reward systems, and change strategies.
-She will present on "Equity-Minded Reform in Academic Reward Systems" and lead a discussion on how to incorporate engaged scholarship into faculty promotion and tenure policies and practices.
+She presented on "Equity-Minded Reform in Academic Reward Systems" and lead a discussion on how to incorporate engaged scholarship into faculty promotion and tenure policies and practices.

 Featured Keynote Speaker:

 To learn more about KerryAnn O'Meara, visit her website at kerryannomeara.com.

 This event was sponsored by University Outreach and Engagement, Innovation Hub at Research Park, the Center for Transformative Undergraduate Experiences (TrUE), and the Teaching Learning & Professional Development Center (TLPDC) of Texas Tech University.